-``\textit{Identifying the classes within dataset is very simple because, generally, instances of the same class are closer.}, \textit{In two simple steps it is possible to identify and update misclassified bags using Prototypes-ClassMatch tree}, \textit{ClassMatch tree is useful because we can identify new bags that could be more representative for each class.}''
+All participants agreed that MILTree provided a good understanding of the multiple-instance data structure and supported them in the classification task.
+They had some comments as follows: ``\textit{Identifying the classes within dataset is very simple because, generally, instances of the same class are closer}''; ``\textit{In two simple steps it is possible to identify and update misclassified bags using Prototypes-ClassMatch tree}''; ``\textit{ClassMatch tree is useful because we can identify new bags that could be more representative for each class.}''

-About MILTree as a tool for multi-instance classification, the majority of participants said that it is easy to use, leaving some comments like:

-``\textit{It is a very useful tool for some tasks with multiple-instances data, such as selection of training data, classification and updating of the training data.
-In these tasks, the tool is easy to use, differently of some other approaches that not use visualization of multi-instances data.}'' \\
+About MILTree as a tool for multi-instance classification, the majority of participants said that it is easy to use, leaving comments such as: ``\textit{It is a very useful tool for some tasks with multiple-instance data, such as selection of training data, classification and updating of the training data.
+In these tasks, the tool is easy to use, differently of some other approaches that not use visualization of multi-instance data.}''

-On the less positive side, 2 participants recommended that the browsing through of MILTree should be improved, leaving some comments like:

-``\textit{In some functionalities, you have to do many clicks to see the results.
-In some cases it is difficult to see what data (training data or misclassified bags) is being visualized},'' and ``\textit{With some extra information (tooltips indicating more information about instances in the instances projection space like type, instance's preview, etc. It would be excellent.}''
+On the less positive side, two participants recommended that the browsing through of MILTree should be improved, leaving comments such as: ``\textit{In some functionalities, you have to do many clicks to see the results.
+In some cases it is difficult to see what data (training data or misclassified bags) is being visualized}''; ``\textit{Provides additional information, maybe as a tooltip, indicating more information about instances in the instances projection space like type, instance's preview, etc. It would be excellent.}''

-All participants successfully finished the user study within 35 minutes approximately.
+All participants successfully finished the user study within approximately 35 minutes.
 The majority of participants updated the prototypes of misclassified bags using the bags projection space.
 Only one explicitly used the instance space for this purpose.

-The final accuracy achieved by the participants on Corel-300 dataset is presented in Table \ref{tab:Corel300TestUsability}.
-As we can see the average is 86.16\%, which is comparable to the 83.8\% achieved in Section \ref{subsec:casetwo}.
-This is because most of participants selected a similar training set, knowing from the instructions that it was possible to obtain good classification models by choosing bags located both on leaves and the core of the tree (see Section \ref{sec:ImpactBagsPositioning}).
+The final accuracy achieved by the participants on the Corel-300 dataset is presented in Table \ref{tab:Corel300TestUsability}.
+As we can see, the average is 86.16\%, which is comparable to the 83.8\% achieved in Section \ref{subsec:casetwo}.
+This is because most participants selected a similar training set, learning from the instructions that it was possible to obtain good classification models by choosing bags located both on leaves and the core of the tree (see Section \ref{sec:ImpactBagsPositioning}).